The most frequent question for IELTS test takers: What is the difference between IELTS General and IELTS Academic?

 - More general /everyday style texts

-- Texts related to social survival (advertisements, notices etc.); workplace survival (job descriptions, employment contracts etc.); general texts (newspapers, magazines, travel brochures etc.)
+- Workplace environment (job descriptions, employment contracts etc.); general texts (newspapers, magazines, travel brochures etc.)

-Between IELTS General and IELTS Academic, which is best for you?
+Between IELTS Academic and IELTS General, which is best for you?

 Ahmad is applying to get into university in Australia.
 He wants to study a Master of Business at the University of Melbourne.
-Although he has graduated from an English-speaking university in Egypt, the University of Melbourne has requested an IELTS test.
+Although he has graduated from an English-speaking university in Egypt, the University of Melbourne has requested an IELTS test with a minimum overall band score of 6.
 To be considered for acceptance into the Master’s program, Ahmad will need to complete the Academic IELTS.

 Jaspreet is on a Working Holiday visa from India.
 She has applied for a job with an IT company in London.
 The company has asked for evidence of Jaspreet’s English ability.
 Jaspreet should complete the IELTS Academic.